aurel192/tutorials/SQL/sqlbolt.md

 ORDER BY column, … ASC/DESC
 LIMIT num_limit OFFSET num_offset;
 ```
-1. Find the domestic and international sales for each movie
+1.Find the domestic and international sales for each movie
 ```sql
 SELECT Title,Domestic_sales,International_sales
 FROM Movies
 INNER JOIN Boxoffice
     ON Movies.Id = Boxoffice.Movie_id
 ```
-2. Show the sales numbers for each movie that did better internationally rather than domestically
+2.Show the sales numbers for each movie that did better internationally rather than domestically
 ```sql
 SELECT Title,Domestic_sales,International_sales
 FROM Movies